Understand Mesothelioma Lung Cancer Symptoms : Comprehensive Guide

 5.4 Fatigue

 Feeling tired after a long day is one thing, but chronic fatigue that doesn't improve with rest is another.
-If you're constantly feeling drained, despite getting enough sleep, it may be a symptom of mesothelioma and warrants a doctor's visit.
+If you're continuously feeling drained despite getting enough sleep, it may be a symptom of mesothelioma, so call a doctor's visit.

 Remember, it's always better to consult a doctor if you're unsure.
 Your health is not a gamble; it's a sure bet that deserves your full attention and care.